vcapilladeveloper/Marvelous/Marvelous-iOS/DesignSystem/README.md

 # DesignSystem Module

 ## Overview
-The DesignSystem module provides a comprehensive set of UI components, styles, and animations for the Marvelous iOS app.
-It implements a consistent design language using SwiftUI and follows atomic design principles.
+The DesignSystem module provides a comprehensive set of UI components, styles, and animations for the Marvelous News iOS app.
+It implements a consistent design language using SwiftUI, follows atomic design principles, y promueve accesibilidad y buenas prácticas.

 ## Architecture

 ### 🏗 Structure
 ```